EmilioI99/Stock-Market-Prediction/README.md

 To use this notebook:

-1. Open the notebook in Google Colab by clicking [here](https://colab.research.google.com/drive/1_h47WB_N5aloSFS35YkUsRRvmblGCIe-).
+1. Download and Open the notebook.
-2. Ensure you have necessary access permissions to load data from Google Drive.
+2. Ensure you have necessary access permissions to download data from Kaggle.
+3. Change the csv_path variable to the path where the dataset is downloaded in your machine.
-3. Run each cell sequentially to execute the code and see the results.
+4. Run each cell sequentially to execute the code and see the results.
-4. Customize the code as needed for your specific use case.
+5. Customize the code as needed for your specific use case.

 ## Dependencies